 The programme officially began in January 2021.
 We’re still in the early stages and recruitment of the programme staff is ongoing, based at CAfS, Cumbria County Council and the Lake District National Park Authority.

-CAfS will be recruiting two further roles early in 2021, so please keep an eye on our website and social media for job opportunities.
+Please keep an eye on our website and social media for job opportunities.
 Sign up for our newsletter to be first to hear >